ResearchBy Mayo Clinic Staff

 Doctors and scientists at Mayo Clinic are studying new ways to diagnose and treat myelodysplastic syndromes.
 Researchers conduct clinical trials to test new drug therapies.
 Investigators are working to better understand the gene mutations involved in myelodysplastic syndromes.

 Read more about research being done in the Division of Hematology.

 Cancer research is conducted in coordination with the Mayo Clinic Cancer Center.
 The Mayo Clinic Cancer Center receives funding from the National Cancer Institute and is designated as a comprehensive cancer center — recognition for an institution's scientific excellence and multidisciplinary resources focused on cancer prevention, diagnosis and treatment.

-See a list of publications by Mayo Clinic doctors on MDS on PubMed, a service of the National Library of Medicine.
+See a list of publications by Mayo Clinic authors on myelodysplastic syndromes on PubMed, a service of the National Library of Medicine.

 - Vardiman JW, et al. The 2008 revision of the World Health Organization (WHO) classification of myeloid neoplasms and acute leukemia: Rationale and important changes.
 Blood.
 2009;114:937.

 - Niederhuber JE, et al. Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, Pa.: Churchill Livingstone Elsevier; 2014. http://www.clinicalkey.com.
 Accessed Sept.
 24, 2014.

 - Hoffman R, et al. Hematology: Basic Principles and Practice.
 6th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2013. http://www.clinicalkey.com.
 Accessed Sept.
 24, 2014.

 - Cook AJ.
 Decision Support System.
 Mayo Clinic, Rochester, Minn.
 July 7, 2014.